 Addiction is a biological mechanism of survival

-The reason why we’re all genetically predisposed to some kind of addiction is because it’s an in-built survival mechanism we all possess.
-We may not be aware of it because we often refer to is as a routine and from the moment we’re born we’re in a sense conditioned to transition towards an existence that’s governed by some kind of routine.
+If you were to speak to a professional from an alcohol treatment center or a specialist, they would tell you that there are a whole host of reasons for individuals developing dependencies, and not all of them are our own conscious decisions.
+The reason why we’re all genetically predisposed to some kind of addiction is that it’s an in-built survival mechanism we all possess.
+We may not be aware of it because we often refer to it as a routine and from the moment we’re born we’re in a sense conditioned to transition towards an existence that’s governed by some kind of routine.

 Anything you do regularly forms part of your routine, be it waking up at a certain time in the morning (and alternating that during-the-work-week time with sleeping-in on weekends), eating your meals at certain times of the day, hitting the gym etc. These and other elements of a routine don’t necessarily have to be at a specific time each day, but if they form a regular part of your existence then they are constituents of a routine.